-- i Principles of Program Design.
-The Annual Plan shall identify and contain programs proposed for implementation by the distribution company pursuant to the Three-Year Plan and which demonstrate consistency with the principles of program design described above in Section 1.23.2. - ii Any program implementation or budget commitments approved in a Three-Year Plan would be summarized in the relevant Annual Plan(s) for clarity and ease of reference. - iii.
-The Three-Year Annual Plan shall contain sections that describeing consistency with the requirements of Section 1.3. - iv.
-The distribution company shall include a detailed budget for the Annual Plan, covering the annual period beginning the following January 1, that identifies the projected costs; benefits; and energy saving goals of the portfolio and of each program.
-The budget shall identify, at the portfolio level, the projected total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - v.
-The Annual Plans filed October 15 or November 1 will reflect program implementation experience and anticipated changes, shifts in customer demand, changing market costs, and other factors, including a discussion of market transformation impacts as noted above in Section 1.
-The annual detailed budget update shall include the projected costs, benefits, and energy saving goals of each program, as well as the total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - vi The Annual Plan shall identify the energy cost savings and bill impacts that Rhode Island ratepayers will realize through its implementation. - vii.
-Program Descriptions - a The distribution company shall, as part of its Annual Plan, describe each program, how it will reach its target market, and how it will be implemented.
+- vii.
+The Three Annual Year EE Plan shall contain sections that describeing consistency with the requirements of Section 1.3. - viii.
+The distribution company shall include a detailed budget for the Annual EE Plan, covering the annual period beginning the following January 1, that identifies the projected costs; benefits; and energy saving goals of the portfolio and of each program.
+The budget shall identify, at the portfolio level, the projected total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - ix.
+The Annual EE Plans filed October 15 or November 1 will reflect program implementation experience and anticipated changes, shifts in customer demand, changing market costs, and other factors, including a discussion of market transformation impacts as noted above in Section 1.
+The annual detailed budget update shall include the projected costs, benefits, and energy saving goals of each program, as well as the total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu - The Annual Plan shall identify the energy cost savings and bill impacts that Rhode Island ratepayers will realize through its implementation. - xi.
+Program Descriptions - The distribution company shall, as part of its Annual Plan, describe each program, how it will reach its target market, and how it will be implemented.
 In these descriptions, the distribution company shall demonstrate, as appropriate, how the program is consistent with the principles of program design described above. - b.
-In addition to these basic requirements, the Annual Plan shall address, where appropriate, the following elements: - (1) comprehensiveness of opportunities addressed at customer facilities;
+In addition to these basic requirements, the Annual Plan shall address, where appropriate, the following elements: - (7) comprehensiveness of opportunities addressed at customer facilities: - (8) integration of electric and natural gas energy efficiency implementation and delivery (while still tracking the costeffectiveness of programs by fuel); energy efficiency opportunities for delivered fuels customers should be addressed to the extent possible; - (9) integration of energy efficiency programs with renewables and other System Reliability Procurement Plan elements; - (10) promotion of the effectiveness and efficiency levels of codes, standards, and other market transforming strategies; if the distribution company takes a proactive role in researching, developing and implementing such strategies, it may, after consultation with the Council, propose a mechanism to claim credit for a portion of the resulting savings; - (11) implementation, where cost-effective, of demand response and load management measures or other programs that are integrated into the electric and natural gas efficiency program offerings; such measures/programs will be designed to supplement cost-effective procurement of long term energy and capacity savings from efficiency measures; and

-Commented [BT(43]: Redundant.
+Commented [BT(50]: Redundant.
 Already required because of Section 1.3

-Commented [BT(44]: Copied the entirety of existing Section 1.4.F
+Commented [BT(51]: Copied the entirety of existing Section 1.4.F

-- (2) integration of electric and natural gas energy efficiency implementation and delivery (while still tracking the costeffectiveness of programs by fuel); energy efficiency opportunities for delivered fuels customers should be addressed to the extent possible; - (3) integration of energy efficiency programs with renewables, and other System Reliability Procurement Plan elements, and other applicable energy programs, policies, and distribution company activities; - (4) promotion of the effectiveness and efficiency levels of codes, standards, and other market transforming strategies; if the distribution company takes a proactive role in researching, developing and implementing such strategies, it may, after consultation with the Council, propose a mechanism to claim credit for a portion of the resulting savings; - (5) implementation, where cost-effective, of demand response and load management measures or other programs that are integrated into the electric and natural gas efficiency program offerings; such measures/programs will be designed to supplement cost-effective procurement of long-term energy and capacity savings from efficiency measures; and - (6) integration with non-wires alternatives. - viii Evaluation, Measurement, and Verification (EM&V) Plan Monitoring and Evaluation (M&E) Plan - a The distribution company shall include an M&E EM&V Plan in its Annual Plan - b.
-This M&E EM&V Plan shall address at least the following: - savings verification, including, where appropriate, analysis of customer usage; such savings verification should also facilitate participation in ISO-NE's forward capacity market; - (2) issues of ongoing program design and effectiveness; - (3) coordination with program pilots, demonstrations, or assessments; - any other issues, for example, efforts related to market assessment and methodologies to claim savings from market effects, among others; - (5) a discussion of regional and other cooperative M&E EM&V efforts the distribution company is participating in, or plans to participate in; and - (6) longer-term studies, as appropriate, to assess programs over time. - c.
-The distribution company shall include in its M&E EM&V Plan any changes it proposes to the frequency and level of detail of distribution company program plan filing and subsequent reporting of results.
+(12) integration with non-wires alternatives.

+- xii.
+Monitoring and Evaluation (M&E) Plan - a.
+The distribution company shall include an M&E Plan in its Annual Plan - b.
+This M&E Plan shall address at least the following: - savings verification, including, where appropriate, analysis of customer usage; such savings verification should also facilitate participation in ISO-NE's forward capacity market; - (2) issues of ongoing program design and effectiveness; - (3) any other issues, for example, efforts related to market assessment and methodologies to claim savings from market effects, among others; - (4) a discussion of regional and other cooperative M&E efforts the distribution company is participating in, or plans to participate in; and - (5) longer-term studies, as appropriate, to assess programs over time. - c.
+The distribution company shall include in its M&E Plan any changes it proposes to the frequency and level of detail of distribution company program plan filing and subsequent reporting of results.

-ix.
+xiii.
 Reporting Requirements